 If tests reveal that more water was lost with the pool equipment running, the pool’s plumbing is probably the cause.

-* Not Sure How to Use Your Meter to Check for Leaks?
+How to Use Your Meter to Check for Leaks

 If you have a high water bill and you’re not sure if it’s the pool or something else on your property, start your search by using your water meter as a leak detection device.
 Watch our How to Read Your Meter video!